blablabla

 ScenePartner is web-based -- no native app.
 It uses ElevenLabs for voice generation and has a cue mode that listens to you and responds in real time.
 You upload a PDF or type your lines in, assign voices to each character, and rehearse.

 When the cue mode works well, the flow feels close to rehearsing with a real person.
 The voice quality is good (ElevenLabs is the same provider blablabla uses).
 You can control timing, speed, and emotional inflection.
+The fundamental interaction model is right: waiting for the actor to finish is how rehearsal should work.

 blablabla

-Free (2 voiced scenes) / $69.99/yr (iOS)
+Free (2 voiced scenes) / $6.99/mo / $69.99/yr (iOS)

-What I think we got right is the golden rule: never interrupt the actor.
+What I know we got right is the golden rule: never interrupt the actor.
 No coaching, no extra words, no "great job" after your monologue.
 Just the scene, the way you'd run it with a patient friend.

 Acting Pal